 If on vacation, their doctors arrange for another doctor to provide coverage.
 Because MDVIP offices are independently operated, this could be another MDVIP doctor or it could be another doctor, nurse practitioner, or physician assistant in the area.

-Ready to talk to someone?
-Fill out the form on this page and a membership expert will reach out within one business day.
+If you’re ready to talk to someone to learn more about PartnerMD, fill out the form on this page and a membership expert will reach out to answer any questions you may have.